slozier55/dailypush/README.md

 > ./run.sh

 Every dot below this line is the number of times that the tool has been executed.
-A push is executed every 5 minutes.
+A push is executed every minute.

+.
 .
 .
 .